techindicium/code-challenge/README.md

 ### Installation

-_After installing pipenv, we configure the packages._
+_After installing pipenv we need to initialize the source and target database instances and install the packages (dependencies)._

 1. Initialize the Postgres source database instance and the Mysql target database.
 ```sh